OpenLume

 What you'll build by the end

 You'll build TaskForge — an AI-powered project management API.
-It supports user registration and JWT auth, team workspaces with role-based permissions, task CRUD with filtering/pagination/sorting, AI-generated task summaries and priority suggestions via OpenAI, file attachments stored in Supabase Storage, and Redis caching on hot endpoints.
-By the final module, you'll have a production-ready API with clean docs, proper error handling, and performance optimizations — the kind of project that demonstrates real backend competence.
+User registration and JWT auth, team workspaces with role-based permissions, task CRUD with filtering/pagination/sorting, AI-generated summaries and priority suggestions via OpenAI, file attachments in Supabase Storage, background email and PDF jobs via a Redis queue, Redis caching on hot endpoints, full pytest suite, structured logging with OpenTelemetry traces, and a Dockerized deploy to a real cloud.
+By the final module, TaskForge is the kind of project that demonstrates real backend competence end-to-end.

 Full Curriculum